 A PriorityQueue is perfect when you need to process objects based on priority.
 As we all know, a Queue follows the First-In-First-Out algorithm, but In PriorityQueue, items are retrieved according to their priorities.
 By default, the priority is determined by objects’ natural ordering, but this can be overridden by a Comparator provided at queue construction time.

 A priority queue is a data structure that allows users to insert elements in any order but retrieve them in a sorted manner.
-Priority queues use a data structure called binary heap to store elements.
-A binary heap is a self-organizing binary tree which adjusts itself each time elements are added or removed from it.
-In the case of min-heap, the smallest element (1) is always kept at the very top regardless of the order in which it was inserted.
+Priority queues use a data structure called a binary heap to store elements.
+A binary heap is a self-organizing binary tree that adjusts itself each time elements are added or removed from it.
+In the case of min-heap, the smallest element (1) is always kept at the very top, regardless of the order in which it was inserted.

 It’s important to note that priority queues (binary heaps) don’t necessarily store elements in absolute sorted order.
 This is for efficiency in terms of speed of insertion and retrieval.
 I’ll show this with an example by iterating through a priority queue.